c-Viorel/MBToastMac/README.md

 ## License

 MBToast is available under the MIT license.
-See the LICENSE file for more info.
+[See LICENSE](https://github.com/c-Viorel/MBToastMac/blob/main/LICENSE) for details.